Medium exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

-In deciding whether someone has violated the rules, we will take into account things like newsworthiness, the context and nature of the posted information, and applicable laws.
+In deciding whether someone has violated the rules, we will take into account things like newsworthiness, the context and nature of the posted information, the likelihood and severity of actual or potential harms, and applicable laws.

 Violations of our rules may result in consequences such as account restrictions, limited distribution of your posts, and suspension of your account.
 We may limit the distribution of controversial or extreme content.